 And everybody comes out with their predictions, talking about corrections, bear markets and crashes.

-It’s usually the same guys that have predicted 20 out of the last 2 stock market crashes and you know what they say about a broken clock.
+It’s usually the same guys that have predicted 20 out of the last 2 stock market crashes.

 These commentaries from the so-called experts can get (retail) investors spooked and convince you into taking the very action that will end up losing you money.